sagecampf/DataCampProjects/README.md

 # DataCampProjects
-Compilation of projects completed including SQL and Python
+Compilation of projects completed using SQL and Python